Director: Matthew B.C.

 Plot:

-Forced back into a life of prostitution, a young woman arrives at a trailer park brothel and forced to serve clients to feed her drug addiction, but when one of the encounters results in a suspicious snake bite she finds herself turning into a snake-like creature and must find out the cause to stop it from continuing.
+Forced back into a life of prostitution, a young woman arrives at a trailer park brothel and is forced to serve clients to feed her drug addiction, but when one of the encounters results in a suspicious snake bite she finds herself turning into a snake-like creature and must find out the cause to stop it from continuing.

 Review: